 “If the Prince has forgiven her, then why are you leaving?”
 I asked.

 “I-” Lady Innocence took a deep breath and looked down at her hands.
-“It is difficult to explain, and you may believe that I’m just imagining things, but the Prince seems altered.”
+“It is difficult to explain, and you may think that I’m just imagining things, but the Prince seems altered.”

 “In what way?”
 Hope demanded.